 In addition to helping you create your project schedule, a good project management tool will also help you manage the risks of project overruns and help you to identify potential problems early on.

-In conclusion, there are a lot of reasons why you need a project management tool to get the most out of your architect’s practice.
+In conclusion, there are many reasons why you need a project management tool to get the most out of your architect’s practice.
 You can create a project plan and a to-do list with a project management tool.

 You can create milestones, deadlines, and deliverables for every task in your project.
-You can track how much time you spend on each task, so you can stay on top of everything.
+You can track how much time you spend on each task to stay on top of everything.
 You can assign tasks to team members and see who’s responsible for what.

 You can keep track of all aspects of each project, and you can manage budgets, schedules, and risks.

-In the end, if you use a project management tool, you can get more done in less time.
+In the end, if you use a project management tool, you can finish more in less time.